trevorstephens/gplearn/doc/index.rst

 for installation.
 If you come across any issues in running or installing the package, `please submit a bug report <https://github.com/trevorstephens/gplearn/issues>`_.

-I hope you get some excellent results from using ``gplearn``!
-If you do, please `drop me a line on my blog <http://trevorstephens.com>`_ about how you used it.

 Next up, read some more details about :ref:`what Genetic Programming is <intro>`, and how it works...